solana-foundation/developer-content/content/courses/program-optimization/rust-macros.md

   marks, such as `{`, `}`, and `;`, are used to structure and delimit blocks of code.
 - [Literals](https://doc.rust-lang.org/reference/tokens.html#literals), such as
-  numbers and strings, represent constant values in a Rust program.
+  numbers and strings, represent constant or mutable values in a Rust program.

 You can
 [read more about Rust tokens](https://doc.rust-lang.org/reference/tokens.html).

-#### Item
+### Item

 Items are named, self-contained pieces of code in Rust.
 They provide a way to group related code together and give it a name by which the group can be